EventStore/documentation/docs/getting-started/quickstart/README.md

 ## Step 1: Set up Your Codespace

-1. Choose one of development languages/plaforms below and click the Codespaces link:
+1. Choose one of the development languages/platforms below and click the Codespaces link:

 ::: tabs#dev-language-platform